 Live Photos also records noise on your iPhone.
 To mute this noise, you can tap on the Mute button from the top left corner of the screen; tap again to unmute your Live Photos.

-How to Add Effects to Live Photos
+How to Add Effects to Live Photos on iPhone

 Step #1.
 Open Photos app → Select Live Photo.